naplon74/batch-toolBox/README.md

 <p>The only batch script lib you'll ever need</p>

-</div>

 Batch toolbox is a collection of Windows batch scripts organized by category.
 Each folder contains scripts for one area of system administration or utilities.

+</div>

+> [!CAUTION]
+> Disclaimer: I am not responsible for any misuse, data loss, system damage, or other issues caused by using these scripts.
+Use them at your own risk.

 | Folder | Purpose |
 | --- | --- |